Existence and Uniqueness for McKean-Vlasov equations with singular interactions: Introduction

-One of the most well-known examples of \eqref{Eq-DDSDE} is \be \si(t,x,m)=\int_{\R^d}\Sigma(t,x,y) m(\d y), \quad b(t,x,m)=\int_{\R^d}B(t,x,y)m(\d y), \ee where $\Sigma: [0,1]\times\R^d\times\R^d\to \R^{d\times d_1}, \ B:[0,1]\times\R^d\times\R^d\to \R^d$ are two Borel measurable functions.
-Note that when $\Sigma, B$ are bounded, $\sigma$ and $b$, seen as functions of the third variable, are not continuous in $m$ w.r.t. the Wasserstein metric, but are Lipschitz w.r.t the total variation distance.
-In this case, Shiga and Tanaka \cite{shiga1985central} proved the strong well-posedness for \eqref{Eq-DDSDE} when $\si=\mI_{d\times d}$.
-Similar result was extended by Jourdain in \cite{jourdain1997diffusions} for general bounded drift $b$ satisfying a Lipschitz assumption in $m$ w.r.t the total variation metric.
-When the diffusion matrix $\si$ is uniformly nondegenerate and $\Sigma, B$ are at most linear growth, Mishura and Veretennikov \cite{mishura2016existence} showed the existence of weak solutions.
+As previously mentioned, in the context of \eqref{Eq:A-B}, if $\Sigma$ and $B$ are merely bounded, the functions $\sigma$ and $b$, viewed in terms of the third variable, may not exhibit continuity w.r.t. $m$ in the Wasserstein distance.
+However, they are Lipschitz in the total variation distance.
+In this case, Shiga-Tanaka \cite{shiga1985central} proved the strong well-posedness for \eqref{Eq:MV} when $\si={\rm I}_{d\times d}$.
+Similar result was extended by Jourdain in \cite{jourdain1997diffusions} for bounded drift $b$ with general form satisfying a Lipschitz assumption in $m$ w.r.t. the total variation metric.
+When the diffusion matrix $\si$ is uniformly non-degenerate and $\Sigma, B$ are at most linear growth, Mishura-Veretennikov \cite{mishura2020existence} showed the existence of weak solutions.
 Meanwhile, they also proved the strong uniqueness by adding additional assumptions that $\si$ depends only on $t,x$ and is Lipschitz continuous in $x$.
-These results were extended by Lacker in \cite{lacker2018strong} and later by R\"ockner and Zhang \cite{rockner2018well} to equations with possibly singular drifts in some localized $L^q_tL^p_x$ spaces.
-We should emphasize that even for the weak existence, the Lipschitz type assumption on the drift coefficient w.r.t the total variation distance plays a crucial role in the above mentioned papers.
-And the nondegenerate and distribution independent conditions on $\sigma$ are also needed, in order to apply the Girsanov transformation to get the weak uniqueness.
+These results were extended by Lacker in \cite{lacker2018strong} and later by R\"ockner-Zhang \cite{rockner2021DDSDE} to equations with possibly singular drifts in spaces $\cL^p_q$ (see Section \ref{Sec:Pre} for the definition).
+It is worth highlighting that these papers place significant emphasis on the Lipschitz-type requirement w.r.t. to measure variable $m$ for the drift coefficient, even when dealing with weak existence.
+Additionally, to facilitate the use of the Girsanov transformation for establishing uniqueness, these works necessitated assumptions of both the non-degeneracy of $\sigma$ and its independence from the distribution.

-The new contributions of this paper are \begin{itemize} \item weak existence is established when $\sigma, b$ are only continuous in $m$ w.r.t the (generalized) total variation distance and $b$ only satisfies some integrability conditions. \item weak uniqueness is proved under further assumptions that the linear functional derivative (see section \ref{Sec-Pre}) of $\sigma$ w.r.t. the distribution variable is H\"older continuous and $b$ is Lipschitz in $m$ w.r.t. the (generalized) total variation metric. \end{itemize}

-Our approach to prove the weak existence is mainly inspired by \cite{ chen2017heat}, \cite{li2016weak} and \cite{zhang2019stochastic}.
-Notice that when the driven noises are nondegenerate, under some mild conditions, for any given $\mu: [0,1]\to \cP(\R^d)$, the following SDE